Rainbow saturation of graphs: Upper bounds for connected graphs

-Now we shall show that every non-edge in $L$ is $\rainbow{H}$-saturated with any colour $i \in [t]$.
+Now we shall show that every non-edge in $L$ is $\rainbow{H}$-saturated for any colour $i \in [t]$.
 By symmetry, we can assume that $i \in B$.
-It is easy to check now that adding that edge $xy$, with $x,y \in L$, and colouring it with $i$ creates a rainbow copy of $H_{k, \ell}$ using all the vertices from $C_{1}$ and $x, y$, where $x$ and $y$ play the roles of the middle and leaf vertices, respectively. \end{proof}
+(If $i\notin A\cup B$ the same argument holds).
+It is easy to check now that adding the edge $xy$, with $x,y \in L$, and colouring it with colour $i$, we create a rainbow copy of $H_{k, \ell}$ using all the vertices from $C_{1}$ and $x, y$, where $x$ and $y$ play the roles of the middle and leaf vertices, respectively. \end{proof}

 The following theorem shows that, when $r\geq 4$ is even, the $t$-rainbow saturation of $K_{r}$ with a rotated edge is linear.

 \begin{theorem} Let $r \ge 4$ be even and $H$ be $K_{r}$ with a rotated edge.
 Then, for any $t \ge \binom{r}{2}$, $\sat{t}{n}{H} = O(n)$. \end{theorem}